swydefence/DG-ATR-PFA/README.md

 # DG-ATR-PFA
-code for Domain generalization for SAR target recognition  based on pixel- and feature-level augmentation:  Training on fully simulated data
+code and dataset for "Domain generalization for SAR target recognition  based on pixel- and feature-level augmentation:  Training on fully simulated data"